The American Society for Deaf Children

 The most time-consuming task was to define when a Fingerspelling letter should be accepted or not.
 The team developed a rule-based system for each of the letters which looks at the rotation of the hand; whether it faces up, down, left or right.
 If the hand orientation is correct, it then looks at how each finger is positioned and how much the finger is bent.
 Setting up the rules was a manual process for each letter which involved a lot of trial and error.
 To make sure the signs are all taught the right way, an ASL professor helped test all of the different letters.

-A useful learning tool, recognized in the Awards industry
+A useful learning tool, recognised in the Awards industry

 The result, Fingerspelling.xyz, is designed for desktop, primarily to be used by parents of deaf children, but it can help anybody become more familiar with the ASL alphabet by providing an easy and simple way to get started.